 To that end, the marriage happens in 2006, but by 2018, the couple decides to file for divorce.
 Part of Mary’s 401(k) account contains funds from before the marriage (roughly from 2000 through 2006), as well as funds from after the marriage (roughly from 2006 through 2018).
 The assets that exist from before the marriage are “non-marital” property, but those from the date of marriage up until separation are “marital” property for the purposes of distribution.
 Typically, when an asset has both marital and non-marital characteristics, the court will try to trace out the distinct amounts.

-If you have retirement accounts and are considering divorce, you should speak with a Chicago divorce attorney about how a Qualified Domestic Relations Order (QDRO) or a Qualified Illinois Domestic Relations Order (QILDRO) can help you to have the funds disbursed outside of the property distribution process.
+If you have retirement accounts and are considering divorce, you should speak with a Chicago divorce attorneys about how a Qualified Domestic Relations Order (QDRO) or a Qualified Illinois Domestic Relations Order (QILDRO) can help you to have the funds disbursed outside of the property distribution process.
 Plans from private companies typically are subject to a QDRO, while plans under the public retirement system typically are subject to a QILDRO.

 Keep in mind, however, that pension benefits that are classified as marital assets are subject to division like any other marital property.